 CPU frequencies given are maximum available (known to me) for computers listed below.
 They are actual frequencies used during measurements.

-FORMAT: Data for CPU and IO parts are calculated, so they are only some approximations.
+FORMAT: Data for CPU and IO timing parts are calculated, so they are only some approximations.
 They are less accurate for display outputs because timings for the vertical scrolling are not taken into account.
 They have also some small deviations (about 5%) for tcp/ip connections because of not linear timing for the char output in this case.
 For some systems, the data was acquired from hardware.
 Approximated results are shown in blue.
 The red color is used in cases where the approximation is based on heuristics.

-The next table contains the details about the tested systems in the chronological order.
+The next table contains details about the tested systems in the chronological order.

 The next table contains the sizes of the main loops and the whole programs.

-Thanks a lot for people who helped: bqt, ivagor, perestoronin, BigEd, tricky, MMS, Thorham, meynaf, ...
+Thanks a lot to the people who helped: bqt, ivagor, perestoronin, BigEd, tricky, MMS, Thorham, meynaf, ...